 Maintaining a secure chain of custody means tracking the movement of IT assets from the moment the company no longer needs them until they are correctly disposed of.

 As the name suggests, a secure chain of custody refers to safeguarding evidence or items during the transfer from one person/location to another.
-Simply put, a chain of custody is knowing and cataloging the location of the company’s assets and in whose possession they are at all times.
+Simply put a chain of custody is knowing and cataloging the location of the company’s assets and in whose possession they are at all times.
 Proper documentation is necessary when the IT assets leave the company premises and change ownership.
 In addition, it is essential for audit purposes and indemnification in case of a data breach or theft.
 This process is vital in the case of IT asset disposition, where data security and compliance are of utmost importance.
 There are several reasons why ITAD companies must pay heed to secure chain of custody, so as to:

 Therefore, a secure chain of custody is vital to IT asset disposition and something that all ITAD companies should take seriously.